Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 [Return to Top](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making#mssa-project-pok%C3%A9mon-decision-making)
 ## End-Of-MSSA Test and Requirements Review
 The MSSA program ends on 22 May 2020, therefore I am including my project's Test Status and Test Readiness Report as of 16 May 2020.
 However, I will continue to work on this project in my spare time even after completing the MSSA program.
+The full, itemized list of both requirements and tests can be found in the following folder: [09.
+Project Testing](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/tree/master/09.%20Project%20Testing)

 I started this project with a total of 117 requirements.
 As of 16 May 2020, I have implemented and have test coverage of 50 requirements, with a resulting requirements coverage of 42.74%.

 I wrote 102 tests to cover those 117 requirements.
-As of 16 May 2020, I have 47 passing tests, with the remainign not yet implmented/tested.
+As of 16 May 2020, I have 47 passing tests, with the remaining not yet implemented/tested.
+That means I have a pass rate of 46.08% on my tests.

 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.